tuanle99/README-Generator/README.md

   ## Usage

-  To generate a professional README file.
+  Create a professional README file for your project.

   ## Contributing